 Another way to increase responses is by making it easier to fill them out.
 Reduce the number of questions you’re asking and consider incentivizing each submission with a freebie or entrance into a prize drawing.

 Finally, consider cleaning up your email list using a service like Voila Norbert, so you aren’t sending your surveys to outdated or incorrect email addresses.
 It’s also useful to rethink your survey cadence and send them at more optimal times.

 Deploy an Advanced Employee Scheduling System

 Shifting resources online can also be beneficial for your internal processes.
-For instance, deploying employee scheduling software like ZoomShift can improve the customer experience by minimizing no-shows and preventing your staff from becoming overworking or feeling burned out.
+For instance, deploying restaurant scheduling software like ZoomShift can improve the customer experience by minimizing no-shows and preventing your staff from becoming overworking or feeling burned out.

 With everything in one convenient app, you’ll find team communication flows more smoothly, your managers are more productive, and labor costs are easier to track.

 If your restaurant is looking to gain the upper-hand this year, then allocating resources toward the improvement of your online presence is a sound investment.
 You can no longer ignore the importance of meeting customers online, and implementing some or all of these ideas is sure to offer you returns on your investment.